Mte90/DaTask/README.txt

 * New post type with 4 taxonomy: Team, Area, Difficulty and Estimated minute
 * Support for [WP REST API v1 & v2] in readonly(https://github.com/Mte90/DaTask/wiki/API-Rest)
 * Support for badge with BadgeOS
+* Report/Statistics system with CSV exporter
+* User RSS for activity

 == Installation ==